Home » ... » South America » Ecuador » Colonial Haciendas Ride

 Introductory ride (2-3hrs) along the tracks and through the tiny fields on the slopes of the Imbabura Volcano.
 We often see the very friendly but dignified locals in their immaculate traditional dress working in the fields by using hand tools or cattle to work the land.
 These tiny fields are surrounded by stone walls and earth banks topped with sisal plants and an array of wild flowers.

-Guests first try their horses in an enclosed area before we ride out and the guides and grooms are always at had to help.
+Guests first try their horses in an enclosed area before we ride out and the guides and grooms are always on hand to help.

-Visit to the famous Otavalo market on this the busiest day of the week.
-As well as the bustling craft market and stalls with exotic fruit, there is a food market where the locals -dressed in their very distinctive traditional costume- come down from their tiny farms in the mountains to sell their farm produce and buy their weekly supplies.
+Visit to the famous Otavalo market on this, the busiest day of the week.
+As well as the bustling craft market and stalls with exotic fruit, there is a food market where local people -dressed in their very distinctive traditional costume- come down from their tiny farms in the mountains to sell their farm produce and buy their weekly supplies.

-After a welcome drink in the cozy bar accompanied by the music of an excellent Andean band and a delicious, traditional dinner (a la carte) overnight at the hacienda, fireplaces in most rooms.
-PL, D.
+After a welcome drink in the cosy bar, accompanied by the music of an excellent Andean band and a delicious, traditional dinner (a la carte), spend the night at an historic hacienda.
+Fireplaces in most rooms.

 Day 2